 2. Update your router

 If your router is relatively new, but a slow internet connection is getting you down, part of the problem may be that your router is running on outdated firmware.
-Logging into your router settings and downloading the latest firmware update from the manufacturer’s site can be an easy internet speed booster hack.
+Logging into your router settings and downloading the latest firmware update from the manufacturer’s site can be an easy way to increase your internet speed.

 3. Use a wired Ethernet connection

 We’ve already touched on how things like walls, appliances, long distances and other nearby routers can interfere with your Wi-Fi signal.
-Luckily, there’s a fool-proof solution to this: using an Ethernet cable!
+Luckily, there’s a foolproof solution to this: using an Ethernet cable!
 Rather than relying on signals whizzing through the air, just connect an Ethernet cable between your computer and your router’s LAN port for a speedy, uninterrupted internet connection.
-This also has the benefit of freeing up wireless bandwidth for other Wi-Fi devices.
+This also has the benefit of freeing up wireless bandwidth for other Wi-Fi devices and optimising your overall internet connections.

 4. Buy a mesh Wi-Fi system